Backlash (2020): Impact of the COVID-19 pandemic

-Backlash was originally booked to take place in Kansas City, Missouri on June 14, 2020.
-However, the event was not announced or promoted until May 10 during WWE's Money in the Bank PPV; the advertisement had no reference to a city or venue, but confirmed the event for June 14.
-It was WWE's first event to be announced after the start of the COVID-19 pandemic, which began affecting WWE's programming in mid-March.
+In early March, Fightful Select reported that Backlash was planned to take place in Kansas City, Missouri on June 14, 2020.
+However, the event was not announced or promoted by WWE until May 10 during Money in the Bank; the advertisement had no reference to a city or venue, but confirmed it would be held on June 14.
+As a result, it was WWE's first PPV and livestreaming event to be announced after the start of the COVID-19 pandemic, which began affecting WWE's programming in mid-March.
 The pandemic forced the promotion to move the majority of its shows for Raw and SmackDown to a behind closed doors set at the WWE Performance Center in Orlando, Florida, though in late May, WWE began using Performance Center trainees to serve as the live audience.

-Jeremy Lambert of Fightful originally reported that most of the matches were filmed in advance on June 7, hours before the Performance Center recruits were moved to Full Sail University to act as spectators for NXT TakeOver: In Your House that aired live that night.
+Jeremy Lambert of Fightful originally reported that most of the matches were filmed in advance on June 7, hours before the Performance Center recruits were moved to Full Sail University in Winter Park, Florida to act as spectators for NXT TakeOver: In Your House that aired live that night.
 However, it was revealed by wrestling journalist Dave Meltzer the day after that only the Edge vs. Randy Orton match was pre-recorded.
-The recruits had a call-sheet at 8:30am that had them working both events until midnight on June 8.
+The recruits had a call-sheet at 8:30 a.m.
+Eastern Time that had them working both events until midnight on June 8.
 The rest of the Backlash card aired live on June 14.

 The pre-recorded nature of the Edge vs. Randy Orton match allowed WWE to create a cinematic match, utilizing "unique production techniques and camera angles ... to add to the experience".
 One production technique was amplified crowd noise.
 Some spots in the match were also refilmed to get different angles, or to perfect certain moves.
 WWE also used the classic Madison Square Garden microphone that was used during WrestleMania I, with previous recordings of the late Howard Finkel (1950–2020) doing introductions for both wrestlers.
-Referee Charles Robinson also wore a classic light blue ref shirt with black bowtie.
+Referee Charles Robinson also wore a classic light blue shirt with a black bowtie.